deedy5/duckduckgo_search/README.md

 ## Using proxy
 If you send too many requests the site blocks ip for up to one minute and DDGS will raise an exception `requests.exceptions.HTTPError: 418 Client Error:  for url: https://duckduckgo.com/`.
-In this case, you need repeat again after a while or to use a proxy.
+In this case, you need repeat again after a while or to use a proxy ([httpx documentation](https://www.python-httpx.org/advanced)).
 You can set a timeout if the proxy takes a long time to respond (default timeout=10).

 *1. The easiest way.
 Launch the Tor Browser*